grz0zrg/fsynth/documentation/mk/docs/tutorials/import.md

 Mass import is supported by drag and dropping files onto a specific part of the import dialog.

+All imported data except movies are saved per sessions locally in the browser storage.

 ![Fragment import dialog](images/import_dialog.png)